 • Live in a habitable space.

-• Receive their security deposit (or what remains of it after allowable deductions) within a reasonable timeframe after moving out.
+• Receive their deposit (or what remains of it after allowable deductions) within a reasonable timeframe after moving out.

-• Receive fair housing opportunities.
+• Receive fair housing opportunities (as per fair housing laws).

 • Take legal action if the landlord violates any provisions in the lease.